Stress-Free Hotel Stays: Pet Friendly Hotel Etiquette & Tips

 - Leave them Alone?

-It's recommended to not leave your pet unattended in your hotel room.
+Some pet friendly accommodations will allow you to leave your pet alone in your room.
+Our advice is not to leave your pet unattended unless absolutely necessary.
 Even the best behaved pets can bark and become destructive when in new surroundings.
 If you must leave your pet alone, be sure that it's for a very short time.
-Alert the front desk that your pet is alone in the room and try putting on the TV or a radio to make your pet more comfortable.
+Alert the front desk or innkeeper that your pet is alone in the room and try putting on the TV or a radio to make your pet more comfortable.
 If your pet travels with a crate or kennel, place them in it when leaving the room.
-In addition, place a note on the hotel door indicating that your pet is in the room.
+In addition, place a note on your door indicating that your pet is in the room.

 - Don't Leave any Pests Behind